oso4lq/BoxVisualizer/README.md

 # About 3D Box Visualizer

 ## Stack
-1. Frontend: TypeScript, React, Three.js, Ant Design, styled-components.
+1. Frontend is hosted on Vercel.
+TypeScript, React, Three.js, Ant Design, styled-components.
-2. Backend is hosted on Replit.
+2. Backend is hosted on Vercel.
 TypeScript, CORS, Express, Nodemon, ts-node.
 The index-replit.txt in this repository contains index.ts code that I used on Replit.
+Check my other repository for the backend code: https://github.com/oso4lq/BoxVisualizer-Backend

 ## App functionality
 1. The user can change the box's length, width, and height via the form with three inputs and a button Calculate.